21 Common Reasons Adults Have No Friends or Few Friends

-When you have no friends, it can feel like you are the only one.
+When you have no friends or feel lonely, it can feel like you are the only one.
 But that isn’t the case.
-Having no friends, or very few friends, is far more common than you think.
+Loneliness and having few or no friends is far more common than you think.

 Research consistently shows lots of people are feeling lonely and wish they had more friends.
 A YouGov Friendship Study published in December 2021 found that 7% of Britons say they don’t have any close friends, increasing to 9% for people over 40.
 This increases again to 10% of people who describe themselves as introverts.
 Figures in the US are similar, with some surveys finding up to 22% of people having no friends.

-The good news is, there are lots of people out there ready and keen to become one of your friends.
-How do you connect with them?
+The good news is, that many people are out there ready and keen to become one of your friends.
+But how do you connect with them?

-This very much depends on why you currently have no friends.
-This blog will help you reflect on this so you find it easier to decide the best ways for you to make good friends.
+That partly depends on why you currently have no friends.
+This blog will help you reflect on this – so you find it easier to decide your next best steps towards making good friends.
+It is an extract from my Nourishing Friendships book in which I cover further reasons and challenges holding people back from enjoying good friendships.

 1. Not prioritising friends in your life